madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 ---
 slug: A brief introduction about Swift in embedded development
-title: Introduce embedded development
+title: Introduce embedded development using Swift
 author: Andy Liu
 author_url: https://twitter.com/madmachineio
 tags: [embedded, Swift]
 ---

 Hi everyone!
-Since @tkremenek said there will be some new work groups in the Swift community.
-I want to share some experience of embedded development (using Swift).
-I know this must be very unfamiliar for most of you guys.
-But the embedded development is trending in recent years especially in the IoT area.
-Since the hardware is becoming more powerful, the software is immediately becoming complex.
-The consequence is that the software development has turned into a frustrating procedure because most embedded engineers have to use C without any alternatives.
+Since @tkremenek said there would be some new work groups in the Swift community, I want to share my experience in embedded development using Swift.
+I know this must be very unfamiliar to most of you guys.
+But the embedded development has been trending in recent years, especially in the IoT area.
+Since the hardware is becoming more powerful, the software is immediately becoming more complex.
+Besides, most embedded engineers have to use C without alternatives.
+The consequence is that software development has turned into a frustrating procedure.

-Indeed, the industry is seeking for improvements.
-But there still has not a common solution.
-I believe Swift do has the potential to be somebody in this area (another is Rust).
-Swift team also has their plan to expand Swift in system level programming, let’s making Swift ruling the world : )
+Indeed, the industry is seeking improvements.
+But there still has not been a universal solution.
+I believe Swift does have the potential to be somebody in this area (another is Rust).
+The Swift team also has plans to expand Swift in system level programming.
+Let’s make Swift rule the world : )

 ## What is "Embedded, Bare-metal, Real-time, Microcontroller, Arduino, Raspberry Pi."

 Sorry to put so many technical terms at this beginning.
 I met so many people who felt confused about these terms.
-Of course you will, because it's hard to find any precise definitions if you google them.
+Of course, you will because it's hard to find any precise definitions if you google them.
 First, I'll give a brief explanation about them.

 * **Embedded**: At the very beginning, the meaning of embedded application is pretty intuitive.
-It is a kind of software built into any machine other than a general-purpose computer.
+It refers to a kind of software built into any machine other than a general-purpose computer.
 But its meaning is becoming vague and confused nowadays.
 You could find so many different explanations with google.
 I prefer the one on [wikipedia](https://en.wikipedia.org/wiki/Embedded_software): **If the main software functions are not initiated/controlled via a human interface, but through machine-interfaces, you could call it embedded application**, from simple firmware that controls the microwave oven to complicated Android-based automotive HMIs.
 Many people might think it is relevant to the complexity and performance of applications, or if an OS is used, and that’s not the case.

 * **Bare-metal**: This term means your code runs on the hardware directly, without any typical OS.
 It has nothing to do with specific hardware.
-You could write a bare-metal program on a simple microcontroller or (possibly) on a complicated x86-64 machine.
+You can write a bare-metal program on a simple microcontroller or (possibly) on a complicated x86-64 machine.

 * **Real-time**: Real-time programs must guarantee a response within specified time constraints, often referred to as "deadlines".
 In short, the operation time must be [deterministic](https://www.electronicdesign.com/technologies/embedded-revolution/article/21767162/determinism-means-more-than-faster-processors).
 You can write a real-time program on the hardware directly (Bare-metal) or based on a real-time OS.
 BTW, the typical OS such as macOS, Windows, Linux, iOS, Android, none of them guarantee real-time, so it's really hard (most time impossible) to write a real-time program based on those platforms.

 * [**Microcontroller/MCU**](https://en.wikipedia.org/wiki/Microcontroller): A microcontroller is a small computer combined with various peripherals.
 Most of the peripherals are used to communicate with external machines or sensors. **Typically, a microcontroller contains everything (CPU, ROM, RAM, peripherals) in a single chip.** You just need to power it up, then code execution begins.
 Normally, the microcontroller's performance/complexity is much less than any regular computer, so developers prefer to write their application directly on the hardware (Bare-metal).
 But the situation is changing in recent years.
-Many microcontrollers become more and more powerful and complex rapidly.
+Many microcontrollers are becoming more and more powerful and complex rapidly.
 It's more challenging to develop bare-metal applications on them.

 * [**Arduino**](https://www.arduino.cc/): A very famous brand/company that produces a series of microcontroller boards.
 The boards can be programmed using C or C++.
 The greatest advantage of Arduino is the massive amount of C/C++ libraries and the huge community.
 When programming an Arduino board, you are actually doing **bare-metal** programming.
 However, you don't need to deal with the low-level hardware details because Arduino provides a series C/C++ API, which is very easy for software engineers to get started.